-This sensibility was informed by the nationalistic and religious historiosophic approach taken by Jawitz, under the particular influence of Judah Halevi, Nachmann Krochmal, and Samuel Davide Luzzatto.
+This sensibility was informed by the nationalistic and religious historiosophic approach taken by Jawitz, under the particular influence of Judah Halevi, Nachmann Krochmal, and Samuel David Luzzatto.
 According to this view, the national character and cultural underpinnings of the Jewish people are fundamentally different from those of other peoples, a concept described by Halevi as “the excellence of Israel,” and by Krochmal, borrowing a Hegelian concept, as the Volksgeist (national spirit) of the Jews, while Luzzatto depicted it in terms of his Judaism–Atticism dichotomy.
-As early as 1893, in a letter to Moses Leib Lilienblum, Jawitz noted his identification with Luzzatto, who “in his great discernment had taught him as now to identify the great distance between the creed of Israel and that of Greece and its disciples, and how each is the the absolute antithesis of the other.”
+As early as 1893, in a letter to Moses Leib Lilienblum, Jawitz noted his identification with Luzzatto, who “in his great discernment had taught him as of now to identify the great distance between the creed of Israel and that of Greece and its disciples, and how each is the absolute antithesis of the other.”
 To sustain this position, Jawitz looked to the young field of Völkerpsychologie, in which research had begun in the late nineteenth century.
 The pioneers of the field were Moritz Lazarus (1824–1903) and Heymann Steinthal (1823–99), two Jewish German brothers-in-law who argued for the existence of a national analog to the psychology of the individual.
 Just as individual psychology is concerned with the analysis of human personality as reflected by the manifestations of the emotional life, imagination, and intellect of a person, it was argued, national psychology was a means of understanding the national character of a people as reflected by its various literary, legal, ethical, artistic, and institutional manifestations.
 According to Lazarus and Steinthal, nations are the collective units on which individual cultures are built, and an investigation of the national character of a given people requires that the observer consider the various aspects of its culture as expressions of inherent national characteristics.
 Because these characteristics are internal to the nation, the scholarly emphasis must be placed on internal sources.

 The Jews, Jawitz argues, possess a closed, self-sufficient culture, while other cultures are open and require external assistance to develop.
 Thus an examination of Jewish culture requires a different methodology from that prevalent in the study of other cultures.
-Jawitz therefore saw fit to rewrite Jewish history from an authentically Jewish perspective informed by a living connection to the authentic sources of Jewish culture, and unlike previous treatments in that it did not contaminate its subject with others.
+Jawitz therefore saw fit to rewrite Jewish history from an ‘authentically’ Jewish perspective informed by a living connection to the sources of Jewish culture.
+Unlike previous works, his would not contaminate its subject by mixing it with others.
 The pivot to Jewish history, though, was not solely a result of this ambition.
 In a friendly letter written in 1910 to Benjamin M. Lewin, Jawitz revealed an additional motivation:

 I thought in my youth to write of the sapiential and ethical approach of Judaism, which is different in kind from all other religions and philosophies. […] I thought better and reached the conclusion that this benefit, the benefit of providing a truthful depiction of the wisdom and ethics of Judaism and cultivating minds to recognize it, would be better accomplished by arranging Jewish history properly and investigating it truly, and thus I then set my sights on the work in which I have engaged from my youth until this day.